 The windows play a primary role in keeping the heat in and the cold out.
 Drafty windows can significantly increase the cost of your energy bills.
 Along with weather stripping and caulking, consider covering the windows in a thin plastic film.
 The plastic is attached with double-sided tape and can be easily removed when spring arrives.
 Another easy way to block out drafts is to install drapes, curtains or shades over the windows.
 If you have them, install storm windows and don’t forget the windows in the basement and attic.

+To prepare home for winter, also take a look at the plumbing.
 Plumbing pipes pose a couple of problems during the winter.
 First, they can freeze and burst, and second they can be large contributor of letting in cold air.
 Take these steps to prep the plumbing for winter:

 - Insulate all exposed pipes, especially in unheated areas, such as the crawlspace, attic, basement and outside.
 Use tubular pipe insulation sleeves to cover exposed pipes, including bends and joints, then seal the seams with duct tape.